lee-blake/CME-Commitment-to-Change/Documentation/User.md

 ### - Disassociating a Commitment with a Course
 - If a commitment is associated in error, this can be reversed.
 - Must be logged in.
-- Must be a member of the course to reassociate.
+- Must be a member of the course to re-associate.
 - Address for this page: `/app/commitment/<commitment id>/edit/`
 1. Edit the commitment.
 2. In the "Associated Course" dropdown menu, select "-----" to remove any course